Intermesh/groupoffice-docs/install/extras/onlyoffice.rst

 Check the box and add the appropriate permissions in the dialog that pops up.

-Now reload Group-Office and go to System Settings -> OnlyOffice:
+Now reload GroupOffice and go to System Settings -> OnlyOffice:

 .. figure:: /_static/using/files/onlyoffice-systemsettings.png
    :alt: OnlyOffice System settings